conormcd/www.mcdermottroe.com/content/2021-06-11-coding-guidlines-for-an-easier-life.md

 need to deliberately shuffle the items to prevent people from depending on the order.

+Always remember that your colleagues are also your customers.
+If they _can_ depend on something they _will_.

 # You probably can't avoid distributed systems

 Even if you have only one web server running a monolithic application, if you